Pulse dialing is when a push button phone uses a ticking noise to dial a call. It is an emulation of the rotary method of dialing from older phones.

 Pulse dialing is a dialing method used to emulate a rotary dial phone.

-It is used on push-button phones as an alternative to touch-tone dialing.
+You can find it on push-button phones as an alternative to touch-tone dialing.

-Almost all of today’s phone networks use “tone” dialing (emitting a different sounding beep for each button), however, most networks are still compatible with the rotary/pulse method.
+Almost all of today’s phone networks use “tone” dialing (emitting a different sounding beep for each button).
+However, most networks are still compatible with the rotary/pulse method.